williamcroberts/tpm2-tools-wiki/Getting-Started.md

 Start off by satisfying all dependencies.
 Depending on what version of the tpm2-tools is being used, you may need different versions.
-Please consult the [https://github.com/tpm2-software/tpm2-tools/wiki/Dependency-Matrix](dependency matrix).
+Please consult the [dependency matrix](https://github.com/tpm2-software/tpm2-tools/wiki/Dependency-Matrix).

 please install:
   - [tss](https://github.com/tpm2-software/tpm2-tss)